Warnakala/blender-studio-tools/scripts-blender/addons/lighting_overrider/README.md

 ## Installation
 1. Clone repository `git clone https://projects.blender.org/studio/blender-studio-pipeline.git`
 2. From the root of the repository navigate to `/scripts-blender/addons/`
 3. Find the the `lighting_overrider` folder.
-Place this folder in your Blender addons directory or create a symlink to it.
+Copy this folder into your Blender addons directory or create a symlink to it.

  ## Purpose